ncatlab/nlab-content/pages/8/0/5/3/3508/content.md

 ## Painlev&#233; transcendents

 In the study of ordinary differential equations one of the important things is the behaviour of [[monodromies]] and closely related singularities of solutions.
 In the linear case, the poles possibly appear just at the poles of coefficients of the solutions.
+In the nonlinear case the solutions can appear elsewhere and generally propagate with change of initial conditions.
+Very important is if the singularities do not move or monodromies don't change with change of parameters.
+An [[ordinary differential equation]] (ODE) satisfies the __Painlev&#233; property__ if all solutions are single valued around every movable singularity.
+A class of such "good" nonlinear equations has been defined by __Paul Painlev&#233;__ ([wikipedia](http://en.wikipedia.org/wiki/Paul_Painlev%C3%A9)), who discovered at the end of 19th century a truly remarkable fact that all second order ODEs of the form
+$$
+u'' = F (z; u, u'),
+$$
-In the nonlinear case the solutions can appear elsewhere and propagate with change of parameters involved in coefficients.
-Very important is if the singularities do not move and or monodromies don't change with change of parameters.
-A class of such "good" nonlinear equations has been defined by __Paul Painlev&#233;__ ([wikipedia](http://en.wikipedia.org/wiki/Paul_Painlev%C3%A9)) who discovered at the end of 19th century a truly remarkable fact that all such equations have solutions which can be expressed in terms of well known functions like elementary and hypergeometric functions and only 6 new kinds of *transcendental functions* called _Painlev&#233; I-VI_.
-Furthermore he obtained a complete classification of such equations (of second order?) in 50 classes up to a number of standard transformations.
+where $F$ is rational in $u,u'$ and analytic in $z$ and which satisfy the Painlev&#233; property have solutions which can be expressed in terms of well known functions like elementary and hypergeometric functions and only 6 new kinds of *transcendental functions* called _Painlev&#233; I-VI_.
+Furthermore he obtained a complete classification of such equations (of second order?) in 50 classes (44+6) up to a number of standard transformations.
 Painlev&#233; transcendents are now of central importance in the study of [[integrable systems]].

-There are also noncommutative versions.
+There are also some noncommutative versions which are still purely understood.

 ## Literature and links

 * P. Painlev&#233;, _Sur les &#233;quations differentielles du second ordre et d'ordre superieur, dont l'integrale g&#233;nerale est uniforme_, Acta Math. __25__ (1902), pp. 1&#8211;86.

 * wikipedia: [Painlev&#233; transcendents](http://en.wikipedia.org/wiki/Painlev%C3%A9_transcendents)

+* Martin D. Kruskal, Nalini Joshi, Rod Halburd, _Analytic and asymptotic methods for nonlinear singularity analysis: a review and extensions of tests for the Painlev&#233; property_, 1996 [pdf](http://www.ucl.ac.uk/~ucahrha/Publications/Pond-97.pdf)

+* Henryk &#379;o&#322;&#261;dek, _The monodromy group_, Monografie Matematyczne __67__, 588 pp. Birkh&#228;user 2006

 * A. A. Kapaev, _Quasi-linear Stokes phenomenon for the Painlev&#233; first equation_, J. Phys.
 A: Math.
 Gen. __37__, 11149 (2004) [doi](http://dx.doi.org/10.1088/0305-4470/37/46/005)